Skip to content

 We will continue our work in strengthening relations in line with current Memorandums of Understanding in place nationally with other agencies such as APHA and VMD, and organisations such as Red Tractor and Agriculture Industries Confederation.

-As part of our animal health work with primary producers we will be actively aiming to raise the profile of the Service within the local farming community by improving links, communication and business support with other enforcement agencies and in turn providing greater clarity of roles and consistency with our working approach.
-This will partly be achieved by continuing with the work of the Trading Standards Farming Partnership.
+As part of our animal health work with primary producers we will be actively aiming to raise the profile of the Service within the local farming community by improving links, communication and business support with other enforcement agencies.
+This provides greater clarity of roles and consistency.
+We will be continuing with the work of the Trading Standards Farming Partnership (TSFP) and attending a number of agriculture shows and events, promoting the Rural Support and Wellbeing project, Future Farming Resilience project and Growth Hub.

 Resources

-This financial year the Service will aim to maintain the competency of 16 members of staff who will carry out the inspection and sampling work above.
-They will be based mainly in the Business Support and Innovation Team with three members of the Intelligence and Investigations Team retaining their competency.
+This financial year the Service will aim to maintain the competency of 11 members of staff who will carry out the inspection and sampling work above.
+They will be based in the Rural Support Team with the possibility of a couple of officers involved in Primary Authority maintaining their competency.

-Officers are based across the six offices located in Exeter, Barnstaple, Chelston, Kingsteignton, Plymouth and Torquay.
-This will enable the Service to complete the inspections required across Devon, Plymouth, Somerset and Torbay, minimising travel times and distance where possible to geographical location by officer.
+Officers are based across four of our six offices which will enable the Service to complete the inspections required across Devon, Plymouth, Somerset and Torbay, minimising travel times and distance where possible.

-Staff authorised to carry out these duties are required to meet the minimum qualification requirements, and must maintain their competencies in line with the requirements specified in the Feed Law Code of Practice.
+Staff authorised to carry out these duties are required to meet the minimum qualification requirements specified, and must maintain their competencies in line with the requirements specified in the Feed Law Code of Practice.
 They are supported in achieving this through the Service Career Progression Scheme and appraisal system.

 Training opportunities will be offered in specific areas where there is a need required.
-It is the intention to hold an annual in-house training session at the beginning of the year and to have monthly meetings on Microsoft Teams for all feed officers throughout the year.
+It is the intention to hold an annual in-house training session at the beginning of the year, a practical session on-farm in September and to have monthly meetings on Microsoft Teams for all feed officers throughout the year.

 The inspection programme will be predominately externally funded by the FSA/NTS money received via TSSW at around £100,000.